The pen is mightier than the sword; but when it comes to public speaking, an empty hand is mightier than the pen.

 1. It adds no value.

 3. A pen limits your ability to gesture effectively.

 4. Holding a pen can be habit-forming and become a “crutch”.

 5. Things can get messy.
-I once saw a person fiddle with a pen to such an extent that it actually leaked onto his hand.
-At least that got him to put the pen down.
+I once saw a person fiddle with a pen to such an extent that it actually leaked onto his hand!

 But please be discrete.
 Don’t wave the marker about.
 Use it to point out things that you have just written if you like, but never point it at anyone in the audience.
 If you are going to talk for an extended period before writing again, I suggest capping the marker and putting it down or in your pocket.

 Ultimately, your goal should be to minimize the time spent with a marker or other writing instrument in your hand.
 When you’re on stage, you’re a speaker, not a writer.